pkseeg/allstar_chunking/README.md

 python3 main.py
 ```

-This can easily be edited, as well.
+This can easily be edited, as well, to include more than 20
+random packages or specific packages under specific architectures.